Get your Bearings

 Choose an authorized ‘red plate’ PPV (Public Passenger Vehicle) with a driver who is [hopefully] registered and [hopefully] insured should any mishap occur en route.
 You’ll need to ‘belt up’ if you get to sit up front — it is your responsibility should the vehicle be stopped by Police and you’re not wearing a seatbelt.

-*Speaking of which… a bit of regular, spontaneous ‘street theatre’ you may enjoy is to witness two taxis screeching to a halt as both drivers leap out hurling “Bloodclaat” abuse at one another.
-On realising they cannot fight properly in flimsy sandals, they will either scurry around looking for a piece of wood or something to use as a weapon or just get back into their vehicles and cursedly speed off.
+*Speaking of which… A bit of spontaneous ‘street theatre’ you might witness involves two taxis screeching to a halt as the drivers leap out, hurling ‘Bloodclaat’ abuse at each other.
+Realizing they can’t fight properly in flimsy sandals, they’ll either search for a makeshift weapon or get back into their vehicles and speed off, still cursing.

 ROUTE TAXIS